ddrown/git-remote-s3/README.md

 It also provide an implementation of the [git-lfs custom transfer](https://github.com/git-lfs/git-lfs/blob/main/docs/custom-transfers.md) to enable pushing LFS managed files to the same S3 bucket used as remote.

+## Difference from upstream awslabs/git-remote-s3

+Use the environment variable `S3_BUCKET_ENDPOINT` for any S3 compatible service other than AWS.

 ## Table of Contents

 - [Installation](#installation)